Logarithmic corrections to scaling in the four-dimensional uniform spanning tree: Introduction

 \cref{part:UST} of the paper applies the results of \cref{part:LERW} to study the uniform spanning tree.
 The first section of \cref{part:UST}, \cref{sec:UST_background}, provides relevant background on the model.
 The second, \cref{sec:intrinsic}, is primarily devoted to our results on the tail of the intrinsic radius.
 Let us now give a brief overview of how these results are proven.
 We argue heuristically that the considerations of the previous two paragraphs lead to the relation

 where the estimate of the non-intersection probability is due to Lawler \cite{Law91,Lawlerlog}.
-We will assume for the sake of this discussion that all length $n$ paths in the uniform spanning tree have capacity between $cn/(\log n)^{2/3}$ and $Cn/(\log n)^{1/3}$ for some positive constants $c$ and $C$; bounding the relevant error terms in order to justify this approximation accounts for much of the technical work in the paper.
+We will assume for the sake of this discussion that all length $n$ paths in the uniform spanning tree have capacity between $cn/(\log n)^{2/3}$ and $Cn/(\log n)^{2/3}$ for some positive constants $c$ and $C$; bounding the relevant error terms in order to justify this approximation accounts for much of the technical work in the paper.
 We first explain the lower bound, which will follow by considering an explicit strategy for generating a large past in the interlacement Aldous--Broder algorithm.
 Let $\eps=\eps(n)>0$ and let $\sA_n$ be the event that the origin is visited by a unique trajectory $W$ between times $0$ and $\eps$.
-When we apply the Aldous--Broder algorithm to the positive part of $W$ we obtain a tree that contains a unique infinite path starting from the origin which is distributed as a loop-erased random walk (see \cref{subsec:AB_variant}).
+When we apply the Aldous--Broder algorithm to the positive part of $W$ (i.e., the part of $W$ after its first visit to $x$) we obtain a tree that contains a unique infinite path starting from the origin which is distributed as a loop-erased random walk (this is not the loop-erasure of the positive part of $W$ but rather a sort of infinite reverse loop-erasure; see \cref{subsec:AB_variant}).
 If the first $n$ steps of this path are not hit by the negative part of $W$ or by any other trajectory arriving between times $0$ and $\eps$, then this initial segment is contained in the past of the origin in $\AB_0(\sI)$.
 We expect these two non-intersection events to be approximately independent, suggesting that

 Since $\P(\sA_n) \approx \eps$, the lower bound of \eqref{eq:heuristic} follows by taking $\eps = (\log n)^{2/3} n^{-1}$.
 A similar heuristic calculation leads to the lower bound on the extrinsic radius of the past in the UST and on the intrinsic and extrinsic radii of the component of the origin in the $0$-WUSF (for which the analogue of the interlacement Aldous--Broder algorithm is discussed in \cref{sec:AldousBroder}).
 In the later case, the non-intersection probability does not feature in the computations, leading to the $(\log n)^{1/3}$ difference between the two tail probabilities.